rawskijon/academic-kickstart/content/talk/ENS-2022/index.md

   postcode: ''
   country: ""

-summary: "I discuss the \"swampland\", a vast landscape of consistent-looking linguistic theories whose generative capacity does not match independent constraints on the capacity of processes they cover themselves."
+summary: I discuss the "swampland", a vast landscape of consistent-looking linguistic theories whose generative capacity does not match independent constraints on the capacity of processes they cover themselves.
-abstract: "A central concern of linguistic theory is determining necessary and sufficient conditions on the generative capacity of the grammars/functions which account for linguistic phenomena.
+abstract: A central concern of linguistic theory is determining necessary and sufficient conditions on the generative capacity of the grammars/functions which account for linguistic phenomena.
 Prior work shows that while the landscape of possible functions is vast, the range of "things linguistic" is tightly constrained.
 In this talk I will review some recent mathematical work describing (1) conditions on the generative capacity of phenomena independent of a particular framework, using techniques from mathematical logic, and (2) classifying different linguistic theories with respect to these mathematical conditions.
-The key lesson is that many linguistic theories lie in what I call the "swampland", a vast area where the capacity of the theories does not obey these constraints, even if the theories are themselves internally consistent-looking."
+The key lesson is that many linguistic theories lie in what I call the "swampland", a vast area where the capacity of the theories does not obey these constraints, even if the theories are themselves internally consistent-looking.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.